dmbarbour/wikilon/docs/AwelonLang.md

         abort   : e -> TX v e a
         fork    : TaskName -> TX v e a -> TX v e' ()

-Here, `try` and `abort` support hierarchical transactions, exceptions, graceful degradation.
+Here, `try` and `abort` support hierarchical transactions, exceptions, and fallback behavior for graceful degradation.
 Meanwhile, `fork` supports task-parallel divide-and-conquer tactics: after we commit, forked transactions are applied repeatedly, but only until the parent must be recomputed.
 Conveniently, forking also enables us to package cliques of bot behaviors as larger bots.
+Variables are allocated, and I assume they will be garbage-collected.
+We could feasibly extend this API to support weak-gc references, restricted variable facets (e.g. read-only, append-only), or specialized concurrency models (like CRDTs).

-Bots operate on the `Env` type, which models an abstract host environment.
-Concretely, this environment will be a simple record of system variables.
-Effects such as network access, reflection, auxiliary state are achieved asynchronously through manipulation of these variables.
-For example, we may have a system task queue, which is processed by the host after we commit our request.
-The environment type must be carefully documented.
+Bots operate on the `Env v` type, which models an abstract host environment.
+Concretely, this environment could be a simple record of system variables.
+Effects such as network access, reflection, and auxiliary state will be achieved asynchronously through manipulation of environment variables.
+For example, after we commit a request to a system task queue, the system could process the request and provide a response.
+The environment model must be carefully documented.

-A relevant security assumption is that bot definitions do not contain variables.
-This is represented by that `forall v` type constraint.
-This enables us to restrict direct access to effects by restricting access to `Env`.
-We can hide those system variables behind abstract methods or objects in `TX`.
-We can refactor, abstract, and configure common bot containment patterns.
-We can distribute bot behaviors through a community despite limited trust.
+Security is achieved through that `forall v` constraint.
+Bots are restricted to their provided environment.
+Thus, we can control bot behavior by controlling access to the environment.
+We can protect environment variables behind opaque `TX` methods, or model sandboxed environments.
+Conveniently, we can also simulate purely functional environments to test bot behaviors under various conditions.
+Common security policies and patterns can be abstracted into easily configured packages, making it safe for normal users to share and work with distrusted bot behaviors.

-We don't depend on a specific model of variables.
-For convenience, variables could be concretely represented by symbolic reference `[ref-1123]` to corresponding location `mem-1123`.
-Use of plain old words simplifies integration with external tooling such as parsers, stowage, memoization, precise garbage collection, orthogonal persistence, and debugging via projectional editors.
-At larger scales, we might favor hierarchical memory and reference models (`ref-location-1123`).
-I propose to reserve `ref-*` and `mem-*` for this purpose - a simple static analysis can reject code that depends on `ref-*` or `mem-*` words.
+Variables may be serialized to support stowage, memoization, checkpointing, or debugging through projectional editors.
+For these cases, we require a simple, parseable, and recognizable representation.
+I propose `[ref-1123]` for this purpose - each variable is given a distinct, undefined word.
+To protect our `forall v` security constraint, we would simply reserve the entire `ref-*` volume of words.

-Bots will be installed by simply defining `bot-*` words.
-The bot's definition is implicitly read as part of each transaction to support live coding, runtime upgrade, and robust process control.
-We can easily provide a task manager, with a tree of bots rooted at `bot-*` and children named upon `fork`, to support discovery and debugging.
-For each name, we could track recent values upon return or abort, or special failure status for parse errors, type errors, quota limits.
-We would also track transaction frequency, CPU efforts, efficiency (portion of productive efforts), common wait or contention variables, and so on.
+Bots can be installed by simply defining `bot-*` words.
+The bot's definition is implicitly read at the start of each transaction.
+Thus, a change to bot definitions is immediately applied.
+This supports live coding, runtime upgrade, and robust process control.
+An Awelon task manager might render all active bots - those rooted at `bot-*`, and a tree of children named upon `fork`.
+For each bot, we could render the recent history of abort messages or return values and other ad-hoc metadata such as resource use and conflicts.

-This design has many nice properties.
-In addition to the many benefits named so far, it's not difficult to prioritize user input over background tasks.
-The main concern is potential for wasted efforts.
-But that can also be mitigated between heuristic scheduling (e.g. based on conflict history) and design patterns (e.g. modeling channels for change notifications).
+This process model has many benefits.
+Besides those already mentioned, we can easily prioritize user edits.
+The cost of this model is that operations may be inefficient, not all efforts lead to progress.
+This can be mitigated by heuristic scheduling to avoid conflict, soft locking of high-contention variables, partial rollback by capturing the monad continuation before reading high-contention variables, software design patterns that track or report changes, and various other techniques.
+But in the end, not all efforts are productive.